 The Mellow Pad is a signature work, a virtuoso orchestration of vibrant hues and flashing, angular lines.
 In jazz lingo, the high-key colors are his tone (the sound of his artistic voice) and the two-dimensional shapes are his harmonic structure (his compositional signature).

-For starters, the term pad was coined in 17th-century Britain to describe a place where criminals fraternized.
-The word kept its underworld association well into the 20th century.
-It wasn’t until the 1960s that hippies rehabilitated the term, using it to refer to a laid-back place with no criminal associations.
+In fact, the term pad was coined in 17th-century Britain to describe a place where criminals fraternized.
+The word kept its underworld association well into the 20th century, when “hippies” rehabilitated the term, using it to refer to a laid-back place with no criminal connection.

 I believe Davis used the term “pad” the way musicians use it.
 A musical pad is a harmonic background.
 It’s not the bass line or a kick drum.
 Pads are sustained notes or chord progressions that bind the various elements of a song together and give the music more depth.